We have already established that having a great lead generation strategy should be at the very core of every business.

 This allows them to quickly get all the information they need to make quick decisions.

-When it comes to B2B campaigns, there’s a lot of methods you can consider.
+When it comes to B2B lead generation strategies, there’re a lot of methods you can consider.

 At the very least, the methods you pick should be great in helping you capture, qualify, and nurture your leads.